-Learn some terms to help you identify extreme heat hazards, and the conditions that can cause related illnesses.
+Learn terms that can help you identify heat hazards and the conditions that cause illness.
 You can also learn things you can do to stay safe during a heat wave.
 (Ready.gov)

 Stay Safe and Healthy During Extreme Heat

-Find out how to prepare for extreme heat, including what communities and businesses can do to reduce energy demands.
-Learn how to prevent heat-related illnesses, and what to do if the power goes out.
+Find out how you can prepare for extreme heat, including what you can do to help reduce energy demands.
 And don’t forget about your pets!
+Learn how to prevent heat-related illnesses and what to do if your power goes out.
 (Environmental Protection Agency)

-Get hot weather tips and read the “Extreme Heat Prevention Guide.”
-You can also find safety information for people groups like the elderly, children, and outdoor workers.
+Get hot weather tips and safety information for people groups like the seniors, children, and outdoor workers.
 You can also learn the warning signs and symptoms of heat-related illness.
 (Centers for Disease Control and Prevention)

 Heat: A Major Killer

-Learn what the “Heat Index” is and illness risks at different stages.
-Learn heat wave safety tips, how heat affects the body, and the symptoms and treatment for heat disorders.
+Learn what “Heat Index” means and the health risks at different stages.
+Learn safety tips for heat waves, how heat affects the body, and the symptoms and treatment for heat illnesses.
 (National Weather Service)